minetest/contentdb/app/flatpages/help/non_free.md

 Non-free packages are hidden in the client by default, partly in order to comply with the rules of various Linux distributions.

-Users can opt-in to showing non-free software, if they wish:
+Users can opt in to showing non-free software, if they wish:

 1. In the main menu, go to Settings > All settings
 2. Search for "ContentDB Flag Blacklist".